diamirio/AndroidAppTemplate/README.md

 implementation "androidx.room:room-runtime:$room_version"
 ```

 Afterwards execute `./gradlew buildSrcVersions`.
-This task then extracts the dependency, adds it to `Libs.kt`, adds its version to `Version.kt` and automatically adds any updates next to the version if there is any.
+This task then extracts the dependency, adds it to `Libs.kt`, adds its version to `versions.properties` and automatically adds any updates next to the version if there is any.
 **Do not** add your dependency manually to `Libs.kt` - this works but is discouraged.

 After the plugin has added your dependency to the `Libs.kt` file, replace the lines in your `build.gradle`: